gliviu/json-easy-filter/README.md

 * `node.isCircular` - indicates a circular reference
 * `node.has(propertyName)` - returns true if `node.value` has that property.
 If a regular expression is passed, all `node.value` property names are iterated and matched against pattern.
 * `node.get(relativePath)` - returns the `JefNode` relative to current node or 'undefined' if path cannot be found.
-* `node.getType()` - returns the type of `node.value` as one of 'string', 'array', 'object', 'function', 'undefined', 'number', 'null'.
+* `node.getType()` - returns the type of `node.value` as one of 'string', 'array', 'object', 'function', 'undefined', 'number', 'boolean', 'null'.
 * `node.filter(callback)` - traverses node's children and triggers `callback(childNode, localContext)`.
 The result of callback call is added to an array which is later returned by filter method.
 When filter method is called for a node other than root, `localContext` holds info relative to that node.
 If it is called for root `localContext` is equivalent to `childNode`.
 See `JefLocalContext` class below.
 * `node.validate(callback)` - traverses node's children and triggers `callback(childNode, localContext)`.
 If any of the calls to callback method returns false, validate method will also return false. `localContext` is treated the same as for filter method.